teknicus/waba-toolkit/README.md

 # waba-toolkit

-A minimal, type-safe toolkit for WhatsApp Business API webhook processing and media handling.
+Type-safe, zero-dependency WhatsApp Business API toolkit for webhooks, media downloads, and signature verification.

 > **Note:** This is not an official Meta/WhatsApp package, nor is it a full API wrapper.
 It is a utility toolkit derived from patterns across several production projects that interface directly with the WhatsApp Business API (Cloud API).